mikemag/MonkeyCAM/docs/G-Code_Program_Guide.md

 * The long center axis of the board.
 * The short center axis of the board.
 * The center of the effective edge.
+* The center of the board from nose to tail.
+If the nose is longer than the tail, then this measurement will be closer to the nose than the center of the effective edge.

 These allow you to transfer these guide lines to the base and mold later.